-I was recently suddenly petrified by a strange problem that led to my Chrome web browser to display the following message, “This site can’t be reached”, I dug deep and found some shareworthy methods by which you would eventually be able to solve the issue.
+I was recently suddenly petrified by a strange problem that led to my Chrome web browser displaying the following message, “This site can’t be reached”, I dug deep and found some shareworthy methods by which you would eventually be able to solve the issue.

-Windows users can try to diagnose the network error by using the native diagnostics.
-However, the diagnostics usually checks for things like the connectivity between your machine and the server while the aspects of DNS resolving is something that it doesn’t take care of.
+Windows users can try to diagnose the network error by using native diagnostics.
+However, the diagnostics usually checks for things like the connectivity between your machine and the server while the aspects of DNS resolving are something that it doesn’t take care of.

 To access Internet Connections Troubleshooter, open Control Panel > Network & Sharing Center.
 In the lower part, click on Troubleshoot Problems.
 From the window which opens, you can select Internet Connections or any other issue you want to troubleshoot and repair.

 You can also use the built-in Windows Network Troubleshooter to see what is causing the problem and to fix it automatically.
 Type Network Troubleshooter in the search box and click on Identify and Repair Network Connections from the list that appears.
 That will start Windows Network Troubleshooter.

 This has to be my favorite, works with all the browsers and it has been a great help most of the time.
 On your PC open the command prompt, type “CMD” in the Start menu search option, and the screen shown below should ideally appear.
 Now type the following “ ipconfig /flushdns.”
 This should flush the Windows DNS cache and solve your DNS-related problems if any.